DFE-Digital/buy-for-your-school/doc/getting-started.md

 1. Obtain environment variable secrets from another member of the development team
 1. Copy `/.env.example` to `/.env.development.local`

+## Scripts

+Located within the /scripts folder, there are a number of utility scripts for running processes from the terminal.

+1. When using Docker:

+   - `$ script/server` will allow you to launch the application in a container
+   - `$ script/spec` will run the test suite
+   - `$ script/console` will execute a rails console

+2. When running the project locally,
+   - `$ script/test` can be used to run the test suite

 ## Annotations

 `rails notes` are used to provide WIP information for developers.